Vibhor-Wz/Ai-Assistant/LOCAL_FILE_STORAGE_IMPLEMENTATION.md

 - Defines the uploads directory for FileProvider
 - Ensures secure file access

+## Database Reset Functionality

+### Schema Change Handling
+When adding new fields to existing ObjectBox entities (like the `localFilePath` field), existing database records may cause deserialization errors.
+The app includes a database reset functionality to handle this:

+### Clear Database Button
+- **Location**: Header of the PDF Management screen (red trash icon)
+- **Purpose**: Clears all data from the database
+- **Use Case**: When schema changes require a fresh start
+- **Warning**: This permanently deletes all data

+### When to Use
+- After adding new fields to existing entities
+- When encountering "Could not create entity object" errors
+- During development when schema changes are needed
+- When starting fresh with the new file storage feature

+### Implementation Details
+- `ObjectBox.clearAllData()`: Clears all PDF and TextChunk entities
+- `PdfRepository.clearAllData()`: Repository-level data clearing
+- `PdfViewModel.clearAllData()`: UI-level data clearing with loading states
+- Automatic UI refresh after clearing

 ## Future Enhancements

 1. **File Compression**: Optional compression for large files